apisearch-io/php-client/README.md

 of the `->getAggregations()` result (returns an implementation of the PHP interface Traversable).
 You can access directly to an aggregation by using the `->getAggregation($name)` method and the aggregation assigned name.

+If you want to retrieve a metadata aggregation, you can use as well the shortcut method `->getMetaAggregation($field)`

 ### Result Aggregation